mtanabe-sj/Maximilians-Hex-Tab/README.md

 #### Tag Scan

-For popular image types, the Tab can scan the file data for documented data segments and structures and mark them in colors and annotate with descriptive text.
+For popular image types, Tab can scan the file data for documented data segments and structures and mark them in colors and annotate with descriptive text.
 A thumbnail image based on the source image data is generated and placed in an annotation attached to the image data section.

-Tab natively supports images of JPEG, PNG, GIF, BMP, and ICO.
+Tab natively supports images of `JPEG`, `PNG`, `GIF`, `BMP`, and `ICO`.
 It deploys classes _ScanTagJpg_, _ScanTagPng_, _ScanTagGif_, _ScanTagBmp_, or _ScanTagIco_, respectively, in response to the image file's extension name.
 See _BinhexDumpWnd::OnScanTagStart_.
 ScanTag and its subclasses use _MetadataExif_ and other parser classes to parse the well-known metadata of `Exif`, `XMP`, `ICC Profile`, and `Adobe Photoshop`.

 What about other image types?
 What about non-image files?
 To address such needs, the Tab provides a scan server API consisting of headers of COM interface deinitions and registration information.
-There is a demo server made available to give a quick jump start to those interested in expanding the Tab's scan capacity.
+There is a demo server made available to give a quick jump start to those interested in expanding Tab's scan capacity.
 Refer to the demo project for the details.

 Tab uses implements a scan server hosting site in class _ScanTagExt_. _OnScanTagStart_ calls the static _ScanTagExt::CanScanFile_ method to determine if there is an external scan server ready for the input file.
 If there is, the method runs an instance of _ScanTagExt_. _ScanTagExt::runInternal_ instantiates the server, and initializes the server passing an _IHexDumpScanSite_ object (actually, _this_ of the _ScanTagExt_ instance) and an _IHexDumpScanData_ object.
 Scan servers use methods on _IHexDumpScanSite_ to access host services and methods on _IHexDumpScanData_ to access data of the source file being scanned.

 ### HEXDLG Viewer Application

-This component project builds a standalone propsheet viewer, an alternative to _Explorer's File Properties_.
+This component project builds a standalone propsheet viewer, an alternative to Explorer's _File Properties_.
 It features a wide hex-dump format and an easy-to-use command tool bar.
 The viewer may be started from the _Windows Start_ menu.
 Open the _Maximilian's Tools_ popup and select _Hex-Dump Viewer_.

 The viewer consists of these components.